-Note that the centers are not required be from X (the version with this requirement is called discrete centers).
+Note that the centers are not required to be from X (the version with this requirement is called discrete centers or k-medoid).

 The k-means problem is similar but using squared distances.

 Notation: We shall omit the subscript from all norms, as we always use l_2 norms.